pabs77/idm-business-extensions-service/README.md

 * Mass Jobs for Download like Config Item Download are not working with SP05.
 Fixed with Patch 1.
 * Mass Jobs in state running will not lead to error state if started again with SP05 due to modification of behaviour of SWITCH cases.
 Fixed with Patch 1.

+## Relase Notes

+* SCIM connector package with IAS Support
+* Re-implementation of the rule engine
+* Improvements to mass administration logic

 ## How to obtain support

 [Create an issue](https://github.com/SAP-samples/idm-business-extensions-service/issues) in this repository if you find a bug or have questions about the content.